Cloudflare Browser Rendering (Playwright) MCP server

 Stats

-This MCP server leverages Playwright for automated browser testing and integrates with Cloudflare Workers and Browser Rendering.
-It allows Large Language Models (LLMs) to interact with web browsers through the Model Context Protocol (MCP).
+The Cloudflare Playwright MCP is a server that leverages Playwright for automated browser testing and integrates with Cloudflare Workers and Browser Rendering.
+It allows AI assistants and other tools to control a browser remotely through a standardized Model Context Protocol (MCP) interface.

 Prerequisites